box/box-typescript-sdk-gen/docs/sharedLinksWebLinks.md

 Adds a shared link to a web link.

-This operation is performed by calling function `updateWebLinkAddSharedLink`.
+This operation is performed by calling function `addShareLinkToWebLink`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-web-links-id-add-shared-link/).